Los Angeles Child Support Attorney

 - Not always.
 If both parents have similar incomes and equal custody time, child support may not be necessary.
 However, if there is a large income difference, the higher-earning parent may still be required to pay support.

-Facing issues with child support payments or modifications?
+Facing issues with child support payments or modifications in Los Angeles?
 Contact us at (818) 962-4669 to discuss your case and protect your rights.